 Graham has spearheaded a strategic drive to apply market-leading methodologies for social impact assessment to a wide range of applications, from national and international charities to public authorities and corporate reporting.
 Graham directed the development of the total contribution approach for The Crown Estate to value the economic, social and environmental contribution that the business delivers to the UK.
 Graham developed and delivered the Mayor of London’s Green Procurement Code and major projects for CIPS (the Chartered Institute of Purchasing and Supply), Defra and WRAP (the Waste and Resources Action Programme).
 For more information click here.

-Anke Winchenbach, Consultant, NEF Consulting
+Anke Winchenbach, Senior Consultant, NEF Consulting

 With a strong background in triple-bottom line assessment and reporting, Anke’s particular passion lies in socio-economic impact areas, including wellbeing measurement and Social Return on Investment (SROI).
 Anke has delivered workshops for organisations aiming to achieve ISO20121 and supported policy makers and businesses through practical advice on how to integrate sustainability into their day-to-day work and to improve performance.
 For more information click here.